bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/20_prerequisites/2002_create_our_scenario.md

 ![alt_text](images/cfBridgecrewAPIToken.png "image_tooltip")

-Enter any public SSH key you wish to use (for which you own the private key).
+Enter any [**public** SSH key](https://helpdeskgeek.com/how-to/how-to-generate-ssh-keys-on-windows-mac-and-linux/) you wish to use (for which you own the private key).
 You will use this to log into the KIND machine.
 Paste this in full into the `UserSSHKey` field.

 ![alt_text](images/cfUserSSHKey.png "image_tooltip")

-Finally, enter your current public IP address from wherever you are attending this workshop.
+Finally, enter your current [public IP address](http://whatismyip.com/) from wherever you are attending this workshop.
 We will lock down certain public service access to this IP for security.
 You can edit this later if needed.

 Add this IP into the ‘YourPublicIP’ field:

 ![alt_text](images/cfPublicIP.png "image_tooltip")

-5. Select “NEXT”.
+5\.
+Select “NEXT”.
 There are no further configuration options needed, `select the checkbox` to confirm IAM roles will be created through this automation, then select `Create stack` Click through to create the stack.

 ![alt_text](images/cfCreateStack.png "image_tooltip")